 For this reason, we’ll explore the words and expressions you can use in order to show affection in English and talk about situations where they’re acceptable.

-Pay Attention to Tone and Context
+Pay Attention to Tone of Voice and Context

 Before we get into the vocabulary that you can use to show affection in English, I want to talk about two key points.